Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 6.3 You must provide a suitable and safe area at the nominated delivery site to unload the Goods and ensure that Our (or Our agents, employees or contractors) use of the nominated delivery site is compliant with relevant work health and safety legislation.

 6.5 Delivery of the Goods is deemed to occur when they are handed to You or Your representative, are delivered to the premises or site nominated by You, or are collected from Us by You or Your representative, whichever occurs first.
-We shall not be liable on any basis whatsoever for loss suffered by You after delivery of the Goods to You.
+Subject to the other terms of the Contract, we shall not be liable on any basis whatsoever for loss suffered by You after delivery of the Goods to You.

 6.6 You agree to examine the Goods immediately after delivery.